0 / 0

 Example

-See the Deploying a DO model with WML sample for an example of how to deploy a Decision Optimization model, create and monitor jobs, and get solutions by using the Watson Machine Learning Python Client.
+See the Deploying a DO model with WML sample for an example of how to deploy a Decision Optimization model, create and monitor jobs, and get solutions by using the watsonx.ai Runtime Python Client.
 This notebook uses the diet sample for the Decision Optimization model and takes you through the whole procedure without using the Decision Optimization experiment UI.
 This sample and the RunDeployedModel and ExtendWMLSoftwareSpec notebooks are located in the jupyter folder of the DO-samples.
 Select the relevant product and version subfolder.
 When downloaded, you can add these Jupyter notebooks to your project.

-See also the REST API example example.
+See also the REST API example.

 Generative AI search and answer